Create a virtual machine offer on Azure Marketplace

 Sign in to Partner Center.

-On the Overview page, select + New offer > Azure Virtual Machine.
+On the Marketplace offers page, select + New offer > Azure Virtual Machine.

 After an offer is published, any edits you make to it in Partner Center appear on Azure Marketplace only after you republish the offer.
 Be sure to always republish an offer after making changes to it.